 - Use bullet points when describing your work experience

-- Hyperlink your LinkedIn profile or portfolio website instead of writing out the entire URL
+- Hyperlink your LinkedIn profile or online communications portfolio instead of writing out the URL

-- Stick to maximum 1–2 types of fonts
+- Stick to a maximum of 1–2 font types

 👍 Quick advice: Your resume should be easy to read and well-organized.
 Use a resume template as a starting point.